 - exposure – e.g. are lighting areas like highlights and shadows showing correctly?

-- framing and composition – e.g. are the key elements in the photo balanced and well laid out?
+- framing and composition – e.g. are the key elements balanced and well laid out?

 Evaluating photos - marketing

-There’s 6 key questions when evaluating photos to check they meet your marketing needs :-
+There are 6 key questions to ask when evaluating photos for marketing :-

 - Why do we need this?